-Preservice Teachers' Roles and Responsibilities
+Pre-Service Teachers' Roles and Responsibilities

-The following notes are taken from the material given to preservice teachers prior to commencement of any in-school professional experience:
+The following notes are taken from the material given to Pre-Service Teachers prior to commencement of anyin-school Professional Experience:

-For the period of any supervised teaching practice, preservice teachers cannot take sole responsibility for the oversight of students and must ensure that they are in the company of a registered teacher in any situation where students are in their care.
+For the period of any supervised teaching practice, Pre-Service Teachers cannot take sole responsibility for the oversight of students and must ensure that they are in the company of a registered Teacher in any situation where students are in their care.

-Preservice teacher's relationships with school-based supervisors
+Pre-Service Teacher's relationships with school-based supervisors

-As a preservice teacher you are a guest in the school and, although you cannot legally assume the full responsibilities of a qualified teacher, you are regarded as a temporary staff member, responsible to the principal.
-You are required to consult with your school-based personnel, and particularly your supervising teacher, as frequently as possible.
-The supervising teachers are ready to help, but their time is limited and it is your responsibility to find a time to meet within their other commitments.
+As a Pre-Service Teacher you are a guest in the school and, although you cannot legally assume the full responsibilities of a qualified Teacher, you are regarded as a temporary staff member, responsible to the principal.
+You are required to consult with your school-based personnel, and particularly your supervising Teacher, as frequently as possible.
+The supervising Teachers are ready to help, but their time is limited and it is your responsibility to find a time to meet within their other commitments.

-While in the school you must work in partnership with other teachers, professionals, teacher aides and other relevant adults and perform any duties or tasks in a manner that is consistent with the policies and procedures of the employing authority and school, and the legal and ethical obligations of teachers.
-Experimentation with a variety of teaching methods is encouraged, but the class remains the supervising teacher's responsibility throughout the professional experience, and their advice on what is suitable or practical for the class should be sought and followed.
+While in the school you must work in partnership with other Teachers, professionals, Teacher aides and other relevant adults and perform any duties or tasks in a manner that is consistent with the policies and procedures of the employing authority and school, and the legal and ethical obligations of Teachers.
+Experimentation with a variety of teaching methods is encouraged, but the class remains the supervising Teacher's responsibility throughout the Professional Experience, and their advice on what is suitable or practical for the class should be sought and followed.

-Preservice teacher's relationships with school students
+Pre-Service Teacher's relationships with school students

 The kind of relationship with students to strive for is one based on mutual respect.
 This can be fostered by quickly learning the names of the students you teach, treating them with courtesy, and maintaining a high level of interest in their progress and in your teaching.
 You should quickly discover the interests and academic strengths and areas of development of your students.
 You should require courtesy and firmly insist on considerate behaviour from them towards you and all others.
-You should identify and know how to apply school procedures with regard to behaviour management and student safety.
+You should identify and know how to apply school procedures with regard to classroom management and student safety.

-Preservice teacher's participation in general school activities
+Pre-Service Teacher's participation in general school activities

-You are expected to assist with playground supervision, sports supervision, and other work as requested by school-based personnel during the supervised teaching professional experience.
+You are expected to assist with playground supervision, sports supervision, and other work as requested by school-based personnel during the supervised teaching Professional Experience.
 However, while your involvement in a wide range of teaching situations is a valuable part of your school experience, you cannot legally take sole charge of school students.